ImperialCollegeLondon/2020-07-13-Containers-Online/_episodes/05-creating-container-images.md

 ~~~
 {: .output}

-Now use your favourite editor to make a change to the message that's contained within the Dockerfile.
+Now use your favourite editor to make a change to the message that's contained within the `Dockerfile`.
 As the plan is to share your container online, it's best to ensure that your message is suitable for public viewing, and you may want to avoid including your name, credit card numbers, etc.

 Rerun the `docker build -t my-container .` and `docker run my-container` commands to ensure that your image builds and that your containers function as expected.